uf-mil/mil/How-To-Run-The-Simulator.md

 # Next Steps
 Now that you have a simulator running, you can start playing around with things.
 A good first task is [getting NaviGator to move](Executing-simple-moves).
 This will verify that the simulator is working and should spark some curiosity about how this all works!

+You can also see what's going on graphically by using one of the [[Visualization]] tools.